This no-cook Pesto Zucchini Noodle Salad is the perfect way to use up summer garden vegetables. It’s an easy summer salad that’s ready in 10 minutes!

 - ½ cup freshly grated Parmesan cheese plus more for garnish

-Prep the zucchini: Spiralize the zucchini using the thinnest setting.
+- Prep the zucchini: Spiralize the zucchini using the thinnest setting or use a vegetable peeler (see video and notes below).
 Set aside in a colander.